wso2-attic/asgardeo-auth-angular-sdk/README.md

 This method accepts a config object which is of type `AxiosRequestConfig`.
 If you have used `axios` before, you can use the `httpRequest` in the exact same way.

-For example, to get the user profile details after signing in, you can query the `me` endpoint as follows:
+For example, to get the user profile details after signing in, you can query the `Me` endpoint as follows:

 #### Example